Aser-Abdelfatah/twitter_coronavirus/README.md

 For example, should the term `corona` count tweets that contain `coronavirus` as well as tweets that contain just `corona`?
 These are relatively insignificant decisions.
 I'm more concerned with your ability to write a shell script and use `nohup`, `&`, and other process control tools effectively.

+## Results:
+The visualizations plot each hashtag against the number of times it was used in the top 10 counteries and the top 10 languages.
+In general, the plots show that English was the most used language in the tweets provided, and the US is the country with the most tweets.
+![reduced.lang#_all.png]
+![reduced.country#_all.png]
+Also, the most tweeted variation of the pandemic names in English was "covid19" followed by "corona" and "coronavirus".
+![reduced.lang#covid19.png]
+![reduced.lang#corona.png]
+![reduced.lang#coronavirus.png]